interledger/rafiki/docs/transaction-api.md

 An instance acquires a lock on a payment with an `Activated` state and advances it to `Sending`.
 The STREAM will use the quote parameters acquired during the `Inactive` state.

-The instance connects to the Interledger sub-account it created via ILP-over-HTTP, and sends the payment with STREAM.
+The instance connects to the Interledger account it created via ILP-over-HTTP, and sends the payment with STREAM.

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome: